k8snetworkplumbingwg/sriov-network-device-plugin/docs/config-file/README.md

 # Using node specific config file for running device plugin DaemonSet

-To allow granular and accurate control over which SR-IOV devices can be exposed as kubernetes extended resource, it is sometimes required to define a per-node config file when launching SR-IOV device plugin DaemonSet in a heterogeneous cluster.
-Since SR-IOV device plugin provides a command line option `--config-file`, the node specific config file can be achieved by running the following steps:
+To allow granular and accurate control over which SR-IOV devices can be exposed as kubernetes extended resource, it is sometimes required to define a per-node config file when launching SR-IOV Device Plugin DaemonSet in a heterogeneous cluster.
+Since SR-IOV Device Plugin provides a command line option `--config-file`, the node specific config file can be achieved by running the following steps:

 1. Generate configMap with node specific sections:
 ```